intuition-box/Sofia-landing-page/docs/ecosystem/eliza.md

 ### Signal Generation

-Agents automatically generate signals (knowledge triples) about your interests, skills, and preferences based on your activity.
+Agents automatically generate signals (intuition triples) about your interests, skills, and preferences based on your activity.

 ### Recommendation Engine